fsuri/Pequin-Artifact/README.md

      To reproduce our results you will need to build the code, and run the supplied experiment scripts using the supplied experiment configurations.
 Section "Running Experiments" includes instructions for using the experiment scripts, modifying the configurations, and parsing the output.
 TxHotstuff and TxBFTSmart require additional configuration steps, also detailed in section "Running Experiments".

+TODO: END HERE.
+Refer to the different sub files.

 ## Installing Dependencies (Skip if using Cloudlab control machine using supplied images) <a name="installing"></a>